Agnes Wergeland: Career

-Agnes Mathilde Wergeland wrote several scholarly works, three of which were published after her death.
+Wergeland wrote several scholarly works, three of which were published after her death.
 She also wrote two volumes of poetry which were published by Symra in Norwegian: Amerika, og andre digte (1912) and Efterladte digte (1914).

 Wergeland lived with Grace Raymond Hebard, and Grace's sister, Alice, in the home she built with Hebard in Laramie, known to students and colleagues as "The Doctors Inn".
 Wergeland died in 1914.
 Grace's sister, Alice Marvin Hebard, died in 1928, and Hebard in 1938.

-Agnes Wergeland remained a University of Wyoming history professor until her death.
+Wergeland remained at the University of Wyoming history professor until her death.
 Before she died at age 57, she testified her book collection to the library of the University of Wyoming.
 She is buried alongside Grace Raymond Hebard at Greenhill Cemetery, Laramie, Albany County, Wyoming.

 Legacy

 In 1916, Maren Michelet wrote a biography Glimt fra Agnes Mathilde Wergelands liv.
 She also wrote an English language translation, Glimpses from Agnes Mathilde Wergeland's life.
 Both editions were published by Folkebladet Publishing Company which Sven Oftedal had organized in 1877 in order to promote Norwegian language publications in the United States.

 Agnes Mathilde Wergeland Lodge of the Daughters of Norway was organized in Junction City, OR on October 2, 2011.

-Agnes Wergeland is honored, together with Elise Wærenskjold, at the Western Norway Emigration Center at Radøy in Hordaland, Norway as one of two Norwegian-American women writers who helped bring the news of life in America to Norwegians.
+Wergeland is honored, together with Elise Wærenskjold, at the Western Norway Emigration Center on the island of Radøy in Vestland county, Norway as one of two Norwegian-American women writers who helped bring the news of life in America to Norwegians.